h3rb/ZeroTypes/README.md

  }
  void absolute_value_Ex3_compiler_error_in_ambiguity() {
   return std::abs(x);
-  /* How would the compiler know which "x" you want due to the interoperabilty features of Zint's cast overloading? */ }
+  /* How would the compiler know which "x" you want due to the interoperability features of Zint's cast overloading? */ }
 };
 ```